 - 1. Pre-registration: Students will pre-register for the upcoming school year during the second semester of the current school year.
 Pre-registration forms must be signed by the student's parents by the pre- registration deadline to secure a place for the following year. - 2.
 Course Selection: After pre-registration, each student receives a course selection sheet for the upcoming academic year.
 Students should confer with their current teachers and may schedule an individual conference with a counselor to discuss their course selections.
 Course selection forms must be signed by the student and parents. - 3.
+Adding or Dropping Courses: Changes will not be made to accommodate the student's preference Adding or Dropping Courses (course changes during the first two weeks of each semester): Students may initiate course changes by obtaining an add/drop form from the registrar and obtaining initials from each teacher concerned and signatures from the counselor and parent.
+Students must follow their old schedule until they receive a new schedule from their advisor.
+Changes will not be made to accommodate the student's preference of teacher, classmates, period, or other unessential reasons. - 4.
+Adding or Dropping Courses (course changes after the first two weeks of each semester): Normally, students cannot request course changes after the first two weeks of the semester; however, if a teacher or parent recommends a course change, and it is determined to be in the best interest of the student and the School, the student may be allowed to change a course.

-Adding or Dropping Courses: Changes will not be made to accommodate the student's preference of teacher, classmates, period, or other unessential reasons.
-Withdrawal made at the end of the first nine weeks of the course or later will be recorded on the transcript as WP (withdrawn passing) or WF (withdrawn failing).
-Usually, withdrawals are not allowed after the first nine weeks of a course.
+Withdrawals before the end of the first nine weeks of a course will not be reflected on the transcripts.
+Withdrawals made at the end of the first nine weeks of the course or later will be recorded on the transcript as WP (withdrawn passing) or WF (withdrawn failing).
+Usually withdrawals are not allowed after the first nine weeks of a course.